andymur/mtransfer/README.md

 # How to test the service

-One can simply run ```maven clean test``` to launch all the tests including tests of the persistence layer and ```MoneyTransferAcceptanceTest``` as a integration test.
+One can simply run ```mvn clean test``` to launch all the tests including tests of the persistence layer and ```MoneyTransferAcceptanceTest``` as a integration test.

 If you want to test REST resource please find ```AccountResourceTest```